yasirrhaq/yasirrhaq/README.md

 ### Hi Everyone 👋

 Hi!
 My name is Muhammad Yasir Anshari Haq, a student of Informatics Engineering at Faculty of Computer Science Brawijaya University.
-I'm highly motivated to learn everything about IT especially in Game Development.
-Skilled in Java, C#, and Unity.
+I'm highly motivated to learn everything about IT.
+Skilled in Java, C#, Kotlin, PHP, Windows Application, Android and Unity.

 ## Social Media
 Hit me up on social media